staftermath/pysuite/docs/source/user_manual.rst

 read_sheet
 ++++++++++
+Download target sheet range into a pandas DataFrame.
 This api requires pandas.

 .. code-block:: python

     df = sheets.read_sheet(id="your_sheet_id", sheet_range="yourtab!A1:D")

+The raw data downloaded are all of string type, hence the dtypes of all columns in the created dataframe will be `object`.
+The parameter :code:`dtypes` can be utilized to columns to the desired types.

 Note that Google sheet API ignores trailing empty cells in a row.
-This behavior causes the result that the values read from the sheet may have fewer entries then expected.
-This furthur causes error when attempting to convert the values into pandas DataFrame.
+As A result, the values read from the sheet may have fewer entries then expected.
+As a result, it causes error when attempting to convert the values into pandas DataFrame.
 This issue can be fixed by passing :code:`fill_row=True` (default) with some sacrifice of performance.
 In addition, when both :code:`fill_row` and :code:`header` are :code:`True`, the method will attempt to fill missing header with `_col{i}` where i is the index of the column.
 If you are certain no trailing cells exist in the target